Project Runway Australia season 1: Progress

 Petrova re-entered the competition due to being Helen's model for week 6 and Helen having the winning design.

+Episodes

 Episode 1

 The premiere episode of Project Runway Australia kicked off with the twelve designers introducing themselves.
 After being introduced to Kristie and Henry, the designers were told that their first challenge would involve using materials draped around the entrance of the Whitehouse Institute of Design to create a glamorous evening dress that represented who they were as a designer.
 They were also told that the Whitehouse Institute of Design was located 3 kilometres away and that the first person to reach there would get the best pick of materials.
 The guest judge for this episode was Karen Webster, the director of L'oreal Melbourne Fashion Festival.